Updated: Feb 23, 2022

 The energy and wisdom of The Holy Spirit holds immense amounts of power.
 We don’t get to work with it unless we’re highly respectful of the opportunity.

 To me the reward of having Divine energy and wisdom far outweighs the work it takes to get it.
 That work involves staying calm, controlling my mind, body, anger and my words.
 So I learn.
-I take meditation classes.
 I go to church and other holy places so I can take part in the energy of a spiritual community.
-I stick my nose in the Bible on a daily basis, and, most importantly, I listen to divine sources of information.
+I stick my nose in the King James Bible on a daily basis (at least twice), and, I listen to divine sources of information.

 Other, specific ways that can also help invite positive energy into your life